mindaugaskasp/discord-music-bot/README.md

 ## Docker set up guide

 1. Configure your app like described in general set up guide
-2. Run `docker-compuse up --build` to build and run your container
+2. Run `docker-compose up --build` to build and run your container

 ## Available commands